Skip links

 The rise of medical marijuana

 In addition, the use of marijuana for medical purposes has been growing steadily since the turn of the century.
-As medicinal properties of the drug have been researched, and as new strains have been developed specifically to treat medical conditions, acceptance of marijuana as a medication has increased.
+As the medicinal properties of the drug have been researched, and as new strains have been developed specifically to treat medical conditions, acceptance of marijuana as a medication has increased.

 This has fuelled the belief that not only is marijuana not harmful, it is actually helpful.
 While there is some truth to this, it does come with a caveat: not all marijuana is medicine.
 Many strains do not provide any medical benefits at all.
 As with any other prescription medication, medical marijuana should be used only under the direction of a doctor.
 And just like other prescription medications, misuse can lead to dependence.